 The District's statement of net position and proprietary funds statements of net position report a separate section for deferred inflows and outflows of resources related to OPEB which includes only certain categories of deferred outflows of resources and deferred inflows of resources.
 These include differences between expected and actual experience, changes of assumptions, and differences between projected and actual earnings on plan investments.
 Deferred outflows include resources for the District's contributions made subsequent to the measurement date.
-Deferred outflows and inflows related to differences between projected and actual earnings on plan investments are netted and amortized over a closed five-year period.
+Deferred outflows and inflows related to differences between projected and actual earnings on plan investments on plan investments are netted and amortized over a closed five-year period.
 Deferred inflows of resources also include changes in the proportion and differences between employee contributions and the proportion share of contributions in the cost-sharing plan.
+In its governmental funds, the only deferred inflow of resources is for revenues that are not considered available.
+The District will not recognize the related revenues until they are available (collected not later than 60 days after the end of the District's fiscal year) under the modified accrual basis of accounting.
+No deferred inflows of resources affect the governmental funds financial statements in the current year.